 UniSA Web Authoring Guide (WAG)

-The redeveloped UniSA Corporate website is now maintained and edited in the EPiSERVER content management system (CMS).
+The UniSA Corporate website (externally focused web content) is now maintained and edited in the EPiSERVER content management system (CMS).

-- Please refer to the CMS Quick Guide (PDF 8Mb) for web authoring assistance in the new environment.
+- Please refer to the CMS Quick Guide for web authoring assistance in the new environment.

-The old environment is now referred to as the 'w3 environment' for the duration of the migration process.
+The old environment is now referred to as the 'w3 environment' which houses internally focused web content.
 For assistance in authoring in the w3 environment, please continue to refer to this online guide.